Other#

 What does this mean for me?#

-If you currently use Melissa’s SSIS 2012 platform, which consists of Visual Studio 2010 and Microsoft SQL Server 2012, it is highly recommended to upgrade to a SSIS 2014+ environment.
-If you are currently using a SSIS 2014 + environment, then you are up-to-date and will not need to upgrade your environment.
+If you currently use Melissa’s SSIS 2014 platform, which consists of Microsoft Visual Studio 2013 and Microsoft SQL Server 2014, it is highly recommended that you upgrade to a newer supported SSIS platform (SSIS 2016 or later).

 Why are you doing this?#